tag/msis-prep/docs/sequencediagrams.md

 ## Major concepts

-**Please note**: Some of these concepts may go by slightly different names throughout the Resources and Practice section.
-However, the uses remain the same.
+**Please note**: Some of these concepts may go by slightly different names throughout both the Resource and Practice sections.
+However, their uses remain the same.

 1. Types of _**Classes**_
     1. Boundaries: Boundaries are only able to talk to Controllers or Actors.